Jewish Council for Public Affairs: History

+Break with Jewish Federations

+In December 2022, the JCPA announced that it would end its role speaking on behalf of 125 Jewish community relations councils, almost all part of local Jewish federations, and 16 national Jewish organizations.
+As a result, JCPA broke with the Jewish Federations of North America and would lose funding from the dues-paying local federations.

+JCPA hoped that changes would enable it to be part of progressive coalitions and strengthen Jewish support for progressive policies.
+As part of the transition, activist Amy Spitalnick, who led a successful lawsuit against the organizers of the Unite the Right rally, was hired as CEO in May 2023.

 Activities

-The JCPA works on shaping consensus on public issues, developing strategic responses, and working with the media, elected officials, coalition partners, and others through public relations, advocacy, and lobbying.
-The JCPA also helps the 125 Jewish community relations councils organize events and advocacy around the country, promoting interfaith and community partnerships.

 International issues that the JCPA is concerned with include Israel–United States relations, global antisemitism, the United Nations, the well-being of Jews in endangered areas, genocide, and human rights.
 Domestic issues that the JCPA is concerned with include anti-Semitism, social justice, poverty, education, public health, the environment, immigration, individual rights, and religious liberties including the preservation of the separation of church and state.

 It has been active in supporting rights of Israeli Arabs and has fought for equality in Israel.

 Policy

-Each year the JCPA has an annual conference known as the Plenum, the highest policy-developing body of the organization.
-At the Plenum the JCPA hosts speakers and debates and adopts resolutions expressing the consensus policies of member organizations and the organized American Jewish community.
-Policies are sponsored by the Jewish Community Relations Councils or national member agencies and require consensus to be adopted.
-These policies become part of the "JCPA Policy Compendium," which includes positions on a range of issues.

-The JCPA has three main task forces: